PratyushTripathy/pyrsgis/README.md

 ```Python
 norm_diff = your_data.nordif(bandNumber2, bandNumber1)
 ```
 This computes (band2-band1)/(band2+band1) in the back end and returns a numpy array.
-THe resulting arracy can be exported using:<br/>
+The resulting array can be exported using:<br/>
 ```Python
 out_file_path = r'D:/your_ndvi.tif'
 your_data.export(your_ndvi, out_file_path, datatype='float')